 Seeing the world needn’t cost the earth

 If you frequently travel by train, chances are that you'll benefit from a senior railcard.
 For just £30 for the annual version and £70 for the three-year version, this card entitles holders to a third off standard or first-class fares.
 Find out more at Senior Railcard.

 For coach travellers, there is no national concessionary scheme, but it is always worth asking for any available discounts.
-For just £10 (plus £2.50 p&p), for instance, National Express offers a Senior Coachcard for people who are 60 or over which gives you a third off your travel throughout the year.
-What’s more, those who are flexible with their travel plans can travel anywhere in the UK (excluding airports) for just £15 on Tuesdays, provided they book three days in advance.
+For just £12.50 (plus £2.50 p&p), National Express offers a Senior Coachcard for people who are 60 or over which gives you a third off your travel throughout the year.
+What’s more, those who are flexible with their travel plans can travel anywhere in the UK (excluding airports) for just £15 on Tuesdays, Wednesdays and Thursdays provided they book three days in advance.
 See National Express Senior Coachcard to find out more.

 Learn for less

 Have you thought about using your newly-acquired spare time to learn a new skill?
 If you have, then check out the University of the Third Age (U3A).

 This nationwide network of learning groups is aimed at encouraging older people no longer in full-time employment to share their knowledge, skills and interests in a friendly environment.

 The courses on offer vary, with everything from stained glass to Scrabble and country dancing to computer skills.
-Annual memberships cost around £15 with a small charge for each study group attended, ordinarily £1 per week for a two-hour session.
-Find your local group and visit u3a.org.uk or phone 020 8466 6139.
+Annual memberships cost around £15 with a small charge for each study group attended, from £1 per week for a two-hour session.
+Find your local group at u3a.org.uk or phone 020 8466 6139.

 How to claim discounts if you are over 50